From the People of Fiji with Love

 There are details that are getting lost, that elders are finding harder and harder to pass down to younger generations.
 But the Fijians believe that progress, which they wholeheartedly embrace, doesn’t need to erase tradition and they know that our support of those traditions will help them to keep them alive.

 So, before I went on and on about all the incredible resorts, the luxury stays, and the breathtaking sunrises and sunsets that I experienced during my time in Fiji, I wanted to pass along the message that they entrusted me with in the hopes that it will be one you will carry in your heart when you visit.

 The sunsets are amazing, but they are not the most beautiful thing about Fiji.

 Because when it comes to islands, I have seen many beautiful ones, but few are so true to themselves as the people of Fiji, and even fewer give of themselves so authentically and fully.

 My heart is full from the warmth and affection from those who claimed me as their sister and welcomed me as one of their own.
-To them I say, thank you for sharing your home with me.
+To them I say thank you for sharing your home with me.

-I will soon be sharing more on my travels to Fiji, either here or on other publications (which I will link to here).
-But if you want to see what I was up to while there, check out my Instagram (@GirlGoneTravel) with hashtag #GGTinFiji.
+If you want to see what I was up to while there, check out my Instagram (@GirlGoneTravel) with hashtag #GGTinFiji.